JimmyKenMerchant/RaspberryPi/README.md

 	sub sp, sp, #40                                  @ Retrieve SP
 ```

 * Lines written above are codes in fb32_char.
-These lines enumerate registers and get fifth and sixth parameters from stack.
+These lines enumerate registers for naming and get fifth and sixth parameters from stack.
 Retrieving stack pointer is needed.

 ```assembly
 	push {r0-r3}                             @ Equals to stmfd (stack pointer full, decrement order)